f3-factory/F3com-data/views-and-templates/main.md

 Like routing tokens used for catching variables in URLs (still remember the `GET /brew/@count` example in the previous section?), F3 template tokens begin with the `@` symbol followed by a series of letters and digits enclosed in curly braces.
 The first character must be alpha.
 Template tokens have a one-to-one correspondence with framework variables.
 The framework automatically replaces a token with the value stored in a variable of the same name.

 In our example, F3 replaces the `@name` token in our template with the value we assigned to the name variable.
-At runtime, the output of the above code will be:-
+At runtime, the output of the above code will be:

 ``` html
 <p>Hello, world</p>